Mexican nobility: Other notable Mexican noble families

-Members of the Rincón Gallardo, Romay-Basail, Fagoaga and Pimentel families (marqués de Guadalupe, señor de Cadro y Monterroso, marqués del Apartado and conde de Heras Soto) were active in Mexico City government, the ministry of Foreign Affairs, the Senate, the armed forces, and the Academia de la Lengua or the Sociedad de Geografía e Historia.
+Members of the Rincón Gallardo, Del Río, Fagoaga and Pimentel families (marqués de Guadalupe and marqués del Apartado) were active in Mexico City government, the ministry of Foreign Affairs, the Senate, the armed forces, and the Academia de la Lengua or the Sociedad de Geografía e Historia.
 Many journeyed and lived abroad, often doing so in Paris, London, and Madrid.
-Many men from these families studied at British public or private schools, as has been the custom since before independence.
+Many men from these families studied at British public or private schools, as had been the custom since before independence.

 Foreign nobility in Mexico

-Throughout the 19th century several Mexican individuals and their descendants received titles of nobility from nations foreign to the Mexican State, including the Vatican (an Elective Absolute Monarchy), the Kingdom of Spain (a Hereditary Constitutional Monarchy), and others.
-As well, many bearers of foreign titles have moved to Mexico during its long history, adding themselves to the local nobility.
+Throughout the 19th century several Mexican individuals and their descendants received titles of nobility from foreign nations, including the Vatican, the Kingdom of Spain, and others.
+Additionally, many bearers of foreign titles have moved to Mexico during its long history.

 Pontifical nobility

-Pontifical titles of nobility (the Pope or Pontiff is legally a monarch and until recently, still issued new titles of nobility), and in some cases had these titles recognized as "Foreign titles" in the Kingdom of Spain.
+Pontifical titles of nobility were granted by the Pope.
 These titles are sometimes known as títulos negros and include the titles of the marqués de Barrón, conde de Subervielle, conde del Valle (Fernández del Valle family), duque de Mier, amongst others.
 Many of these families were previously part of the Mexican and Spanish hidalgo class, while others proceeded from France or other countries.